EndPointCorp/end-point-blog/2017/11/29/systemd-primer-from-the-trenches.html.md

 # systemctl - lets get back to basics

 ''help me systemd you are my only hope''.
-If we start back at the beginning, sometimes going back to day dot often brings clarity to what seems like hopeless or frustrating situation for users from SysV world.
+If we start back at the beginning, sometimes going back to day zero often brings clarity to what seems like hopeless or frustrating situation for users from SysV world.
 Caveat, I previously worked at Red Hat for many years before joining the excellent team at End Point and have been using systemd for as long.
 I quite honestly have forgotten most of the SysV or init days.
-Although at End Point we work daily on Debian, Ubuntu, Centos and BSD variants.
+Although at End Point we work daily on Debian, Ubuntu, CentOS and BSD variants.

-So here is a short and sweet primer to get your fingers wet, before we dive into some of the heavier subjects with systemd.
+Here is a short and sweet primer to get your fingers wet, before we dive into some of the heavier subjects with systemd.

 Did you know that systemd has many utilities it can run: